-Revenue of approximately RMB183,190,000 (2022 RMB207,169,000) was derived from a single customer, including sales to a group of entities which are known to be under common control with that customer.
+No customer contributes over 10% of the total revenue of the Group for the years ended 31 December 2024.
+Revenue of approximately RMB183,190,000 was derived from a single customer for the years ended 31 December 2023, including sales to a group of entities which are known to be under common control with that customer.